Project management

 Step 5: Resource planning

 A time frame is important, but who will carry out the individual tasks?
-Precise resource planning will answer the following questions during project planning:
+A precise Resource planning answers the following questions during project planning:

 As soon as you have clearly defined all resources, you can allocate them to individual tasks.
 This allows you to keep track of all the workloads of your project participants and recognise from the outset where bottlenecks could occur so that you can take countermeasures in good time if necessary.